yentsun/kojo/docs.md

 <a name="module_kojo--Kojo+set"></a>

 #### kojo.set(key, value)
-Set global context key/value.
+Set key/value to the global context.
 Anything goes here - DB, transport connections, configuration objects, etc. This is also called setting an 'extra'.

 **Kind**: instance method of [<code>Kojo</code>](#exp_module_kojo--Kojo)